First things first:

-1. Click Offers & Apps tab and select from the drop down menu Add Offer.
+1. Click Offers/Campaigns tab and select from the drop down menu Add Offer.
 Offers can also be created from Add Campaign banner as explained below.

 2. Name your offer and select the options that apply to the campaigns that are grouped by this offer: type of Offer (mobile or web) and tracking methods.
 To learn more about Tracking click here.

 3. Add an Advertiser and a Landing Page URL for your campaigns and Save.
 Once it has been saved offer status will be active.